US envoy tells UN: North Korean leader is ‘begging for war’

 NEW YORK (AP) — North Korea’s leader is “begging for war,” the U.S. ambassador said Monday at an emergency meeting of the U.N.
 Security Council, as members called for punishing the country with even stronger sanctions for its powerful nuclear test.

-Ambassador Nikki Haley said the U.S. would look at countries doing business with the North and planned to circulate a resolution this week with the goal of getting it approved Sept.
+Ambassador Nikki Haley said the U.S. would look at countries doing business with the North — which include China — and planned to circulate a resolution this week with the goal of getting it approved Sept.
 11.

+“Enough is enough.
+War is never something the United States wants.
+We don’t want it now.
+But our country’s patience is not unlimited,” Haley said.

-Scheduled after North Korea said it detonated the hydrogen bomb, the emergency U.N. session also came six days after the council strongly condemned what it called Pyongyang’s “outrageous” launch of a ballistic missile over Japan.
-Less than a month ago, the council imposed its stiffest sanctions yet on the reclusive nation.
+The emergency U.N. session was scheduled after North Korea said it detonated the hydrogen bomb and came six days after the council strongly condemned what it called Pyongyang’s “outrageous” launch of a ballistic missile over Japan.
+Less than a month ago, the council imposed its stiffest sanctions yet on Kim Jong Un’s reclusive nation.

 Washington and Seoul say the maneuvers are defensive, but Pyongyang views them as a rehearsal for invasion.
 The North recently requested a Security Council meeting about the war games.